ElevatoDigital/dewdrop/README.md

 ### Step 2

-Run the Dewdrop installer script from within the root folder of your WordPress installation:
+Run the Dewdrop installer script in your terminal from within the root folder of your WordPress installation (the folder containing your wp-config.php file):

     php <(curl -sS https://raw.github.com/DeltaSystems/dewdrop/master/installer)